Schwarz reflections and the Tricorn

+For any $c_0$ in the Tricorn with a locally connected Julia set, one can glue the conformal dynamical systems (where $\mathcal{K}_{c_0}$ is the filled Julia set of $f_{c_0}$) by (a factor of) the circle homeomorphism $\mathcal{E}$ yielding a (partially defined) topological map $\eta$ on a topological $2$-sphere.
+We say that $F_{a_0}$ is the (unique) conformal mating of $\rho$ and the quadratic anti-polynomial $f_{c_0}$ if this topological $2$-sphere admits a (unique) conformal structure that turns $\eta$ into an anti-holomorphic map conformally conjugate to $F_{a_0}$.

-The current paper has the dual objective of producing a topological model of the parameter space of the family $\mathcal{S}$, and proving that every geometrically finite map in $\mathcal{S}$ is a conformal mating of a unique geometrically finite quadratic anti-polynomial and the reflection map $\rho$ arising from the ideal triangle group (see \cite[\S 3]{LLMM1} for the definition of $\rho$).\footnote{See Proposition~\ref{purely_repelling_comb_mating} for a combinatorial mating description for the \emph{periodically repelling} maps in $\cC(\mathcal{S})$.}
+The current paper has the dual objective of producing a topological model of the parameter space of the family $\mathcal{S}$, and proving that every geometrically finite map in $\mathcal{S}$ is a conformal mating of a unique geometrically finite quadratic anti-polynomial and the reflection map $\rho$ arising from the ideal triangle group (see Subsection~\ref{C_and_C_subsec} for the definition of $\rho$).

-\begin{theorem}[Geometrically finite Maps are Mating] Every geometrically finite map in $\mathcal{S}$ is a conformal mating of a unique geometrically finite quadratic anti-polynomial and the reflection map $\rho$. \end{theorem}
+\begin{theorem}[Geometrically finite maps are mating] Every geometrically finite map in $\mathcal{S}$ is a conformal mating of a unique geometrically finite quadratic anti-polynomial and the reflection map $\rho$. \end{theorem}

 Let us mention in this respect that in the 1990s, Bullett and Penrose discovered holomorphic correspondences that are matings of quadratic holomorphic polynomials and the modular group \cite{BP}.
-More recently, Bullett and Lomonaco studied the dynamics of such correspondences and showed that they also appear as matings of certain rational maps and the modular group \cite{BuLo1,BuLo2}.
-The conclusion of Theorem~\ref{filled_julia_top_conjugacy} can be viewed as a similar phenomenon in the anti-holomorphic world, which produces an abundant supply of such examples.
+More recently, Bullett and Lomonaco studied the dynamics of such correspondences and showed that they also appear as matings of certain rational maps and the modular group \cite{BuLo2,BuLo1}.
+The conclusion of Theorem~\ref{filled_julia_top_conjugacy} can be viewed as a similar phenomenon in the anti-holomorphic world, which produces in a simple and systematic way an abundant supply of such examples.

 The proof of Theorem~\ref{filled_julia_top_conjugacy} requires a thorough understanding of the relation between the geometrically finite maps in $\mathcal{S}$ and those in the \emph{basilica limb} $\mathcal{L}$ of the Tricorn (see Subsection~\ref{sec_basilica_limb} for the definition of the basilica limb of the Tricorn).
 We establish such a relation via combinatorial models of the maps which we briefly describe below.